 In a real system, this chapter helps you shape tables around partition keys, clustering columns, and partition boundaries, and choose consistency levels based on business-critical behavior rather than defaults.

-In interviews and architecture discussions, it gives you a stronger language for explaining why Cassandra fits write-heavy, geo-distributed systems while demanding discipline on the read and query side.
+In interviews and architecture discussions, it gives you a stronger language for explaining why Cassandra fits write-heavy, geographically distributed systems while demanding discipline on the read side.

 Practical value of this chapter